 SI Bournemouth’s STEAM Challenge for Girls in Years 8 and 9

-The STEAM Challenge is now in its eighth year and continues to attract more interest from the engineering world.
+The STEAM Challenge is now in its tenth year and continues to attract interest from the engineering world.
 The challenge is for girls only in order to promote participation and raise aspirations in industries that young women often see as masculine and not for them.
 The project links to the United Nations SDGs 5 (gender inequalities) and 10 (reducing inequality).

 Why this challenge?

 It is nationally and internationally recognized that there is a shortage of girls choosing STEAM subjects as degrees, and a growing body of evidence about barriers to subsequent careers.
 We have created this challenge to inspire girls and encourage them to overcome these barriers.

 We challenge the girls to create a solution to help people in the poorest parts of our world